scbeom/celltrackvis/README.md

 ## Quick Start

 **Requirements:**
-- MAC OS, Linux or Windows
+- macOS, Linux, or Windows
 - Python 3.7+

 **Steps of using CellTrackVis:**